gameofapps/assignment-java-2/README.md

 >
 > - A good developer tries to write code that is easy to understand.
 The industry has a set of best practices that focus on writing easy to maintain code.
 Here's a set of guidelines on these best practices: [Java Style Guide](https://github.com/raywenderlich/java-style-guide).
 >

+---

+*All code within this repo is licensed under the [MIT license](https://opensource.org/licenses/MIT)*